-Business continuity management (BCM)’s scope is perceived largely as internal to company’s operations.
-In today’s environment, biggest risks are from raw material suppliers or external partners.
+Business continuity management (BCM)’s scope is perceived largely as internal to the company’s operations.
+In today’s environment, the biggest risks are from raw material suppliers or external partners.

 Supplier or partner Business Continuity practices & recovery plans are largely unknown by most companies.
 The 2010 BCI Survey reveals that only 7% of companies have been able to get suppliers to adopt business continuity planning.
 Of these companies, only 50% have gotten suppliers to share details about their business continuity practices.